Saving the Corredor Azul

 in cooperation with Wetlands International LAC Brazil and Wetlands International Global Office

-This program aims to safeguard the health and connectivity of the river system and its iconic wetlands – the Iberá Marshes and the Paraná Delta in Argentina, and the Pantanal in Brazil.
+The programme aims to safeguard the health and connectivity of the river system and its iconic wetlands – the Iberá Marshes and the Paraná Delta in Argentina, and the Pantanal in Brazil.

 When the fires in their territory in the south region of the Pantanal got out of control, a group of 14 young men of the indigenous Kadiwéu community took matters into their own hands.
 By forming their own fire brigade, they have become true fire fighting heroes.